 You can make your own or buy fermented vegetables from your local health food store.

 If you want me to share my recipes for fermented veggies, just leave a comment below ?

 Not a fan of fermented veggies?
 You can also benefit from coconut yogurt, which is also a fermented food (and it's dairy free ;)).

-Your diet plays an important role in your over-all health and so to your skin's appearance.
-To promote glowing and younger-looking skin, eat green vegetables and fresh fruits, nuts, and stay hydrated.
+Your diet plays an important role in your over-all health and so in your skin's appearance.
+To promote glowing and younger-looking skin, eat green vegetables, fresh fruits and nuts, and stay hydrated.

 Having a very poor diet will lead to poor skin health.
 Malnourishment leads to changes in the skin, hair and nails.
 Supply your body with varied diet containing fresh fruits and veggies.

 Spice your food up and add drinking a cup of good green tea to your daily habits.